pattern formal patterns cordon

 Espalier

 ... very simple, free-flowing natural and informal designs to complicated formal patterns.
 The most common formal styles are candelabra, tiered, basket weave, fan, cordon, pinnate, palmate, or diamond motif.
-Draw your design ... be directed into plant growth to complete the design.
+Draw your design on a ... be directed into plant growth to complete the design.
 Branches that are part of the pattern should not be tip pruned until they reach their desired length.
-Side shoots should be ...
+Side shoots should ...

 www.ces.ncsu.edu